Integrate Traffic Distributor with Running Application

 1. Hover over the environment your custom domain is bound to (e.g. primary-env) and select Settings from the set of appeared functional icons.

-2. Within the opened environment settings tab, the required Custom domains section will be displayed by default, so just select your Traffic Distributor environment within drop-down list of the Swap domains suboption.
+2. Within the opened environment settings tab, the required Custom domains section will be displayed by default.
+Go to the [Swap Domains]/swap-domains/) suboption and select Traffic Distributor environment within the drop-down list.

-Now, click the Swap button and confirm this action within the appeared pop-up to apply the changes.
+Now, click the Swap button and confirm this action within the pop-up to apply the changes.

 Swap Public IPs

-The easiest way to pass Public IP from primary-env (i.e. the one your custom domain is attached to) to Traffic Distributor is using of the corresponding External Addresses Swap functionality, available through Jelastic CLI.
+The easiest way to pass public IP from primary-env (i.e. the one your custom domain is attached to) to Traffic Distributor is by using the corresponding External Addresses Swap functionality, available through Jelastic API and CLI.

-It allows to perform the required configurations in a single command, sparing you from the manual A Record reconfiguration.
+It allows performing the required configurations in a single command, sparing you from the manual A Record reconfiguration.

-1. Ensure that NGINX balancer instance in your Traffic Distributor environment has external IP address attached and get its value through the dashboard.
+1. Ensure that the NGINX balancer instance in your Traffic Distributor environment has an external IP address attached.
+Copy its value from the dashboard.

-2. Then, re-configure your A record via DNS manager, so that it leads to this new IP address.
+2. Then, access your DNS manager and re-configure your A record so that it points to this new IP address.